- Awesome Music:

-Complete Monster: Emperor Zambajil, ruler of the Boazanian Empire, where the horned upper classes are the rulers and the hornless are little better than slaves.
-Zambajil engineered the overthrow of his elder brother when he discovered his good-hearted sibling was actually hornless and proceeded to hold Boazan in his grip with the Fantastic Caste System, manipulating his brother's son Prince Heinel into becoming his pawn and puppet.
-By manipulating Heinel, Zambajil is responsible for his actions, including his war of conquest on earth with all the atrocities and deaths that resulted so the Boazan empire could gain more slaves.
+- Complete Monster: Emperor Zu Zambajil is the ruler of the Boazanian Empire, where the horned upper classes are the rulers and the hornless are little better than slaves.
+Zambajil engineered the overthrow of his elder brother when he discovered his good-hearted sibling was actually hornless, and proceeded to hold Boazan in his grip with the Fantastic Caste System, manipulating his brother's son Prince Heinel into becoming his pawn and puppet.
+By manipulating Heinel, Zambajil is responsible for his actions, including his war of conquest on earth with all the atrocities and death that resulted, all so that the Boazan Empire could gain more slaves.
 Eventually fearing Heinel's potential, Zambajil tried to have him killed.
-When Boazan is taken in the war and the hornless have won their revolt, Zambajil attempts to flee and when confronted by the Voltes team, he attempts to pin everything on Heinel and let his nephew take the fall for his own war crimes.
+When Boazan is taken in the war and the hornless have won their revolt, Zambajil tries to flee and when confronted by the Voltes team, he tries to pin everything on Heinel and let his nephew take the fall for his own war crimes.

-Moral Event Horizon / Kick the Dog: You will see the incident where Heinel takes a little girl hostage so her father would be forced to cooperate in his schemes against the Voltes Team; only to find out later that he has already killed off the said girl afterward as the former if you think that the said action cements his status as a villain that is NOT to be liked; or the latter for simply being a way of the authors of telling the audience to be wary of how screwed uphe became from the culture that he has been brought up in.
+- Moral Event Horizon: You will see the incident where Heinel takes a little girl hostage so her father would be forced to cooperate in his schemes against the Voltes Team; only to find out later that he has already killed off the said girl afterward as the former if you think that the said action cements his status as a villain that is NOT to be liked; or the latter for simply being a way of the authors of telling the audience to be wary of how screwed up he became from the culture that he has been brought up in.

 - The Filipino-made English dub.
 For anyone who probably hasn't grown up watching this in the Philippines, first you'll be like, "Wha...?" after watching one episode in English and then you'll be tolerating it the next instance.